 Bruises are caused when an impact damages blood vessels and allows blood to seep into surrounding tissues.
 Hemosiderin is one of the various substances responsible for the coloring of most bruises, which is why hemosiderin staining so closely resembles bruising.

 What causes hemosiderin staining?

 Hemosiderin staining can essentially be regarded as a very severe form of bruising.
 Staining happens in areas where a significant amount of bruising has occurred as a result of severe injuries, hemorrhages or, in certain cases, after a particularly invasive surgery.

-When damage occurs, the surrounding tissue is flooded with blood and a bruise forms.
-The more severe the trauma, the more blood that leaks into surrounding tissues, signifying a greater presence of hemosiderin.
+When damage occurs, the surrounding tissue is flooded with blood and a bruise then forms.
+The more severe the trauma is, the more blood leaks into surrounding tissues, indicating a greater presence of hemosiderin.

 It is difficult for the body to access the iron in hemosiderin.
 This, combined with the fact that iron is responsible for the coloration of hemosiderin, results in prolonged staining that is visible on the surface of the skin.

 Other than trauma, staining can also be a by-product of serious life-threatening conditions such as high blood pressure and heart disease.